starrv/paint/README.md

 # Paint

-This is an image editing software.
+This is an graphics editing software.
 This is a Java application that started as a solo school project.